cloudnative-pg/cloudnative-pg/docs/src/quickstart.md

 spec:
   instances: 3

-  # Configuration of the application that will be used by
-  # this PostgreSQL cluster
-  applicationConfiguration:
-    database: app
-    owner: app

   # Example of rolling update strategy:
   # - unsupervised: automated update of the primary once all
   #                 replicas have been upgraded (default)